vkbo/novelWriter/docs/source/setup_other.rst

    the ``i18n`` folder of the source code.

-.. _a_started_docs:
+.. _a_other_docs:

 Building the Documentation
 ==========================

-If you installed novelWriter from a package, the documentation should be pre-built and included.
-If you're running novelWriter from the source code, a local copy of this documentation can be generated.
-It requires the following Python packages on Debian and Ubuntu.
+A local copy of this documentation can be generated as HTML.
+This requires the following Python packages on Debian and Ubuntu.

 * ``python3-sphinx``
 * ``python3-sphinx-rtd-theme``